farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Now, one of the first things you probably want to know is: **who is this game for?**

-_This game is for people who want to play a generic, narrative table-top RPG adventure about a group of characters struggling to achieve their goals, but pushing themselves to succeed._
+> _This game is for people who want to play a generic, narrative table-top RPG adventure about a group of characters struggling to achieve their goals, but pushing themselves to succeed._

-Now, let's power your storytelling ⚡

 ## Contributing